WorldHealthOrganization/open-source-communication-channel/docs/guidance/choosing_a_license.md

 Unambiguous copyright reference.
 For example:

-> Copyright The World Health Organization, 2020 - 2022.
+`Copyright The World Health Organization, 2020 - 2022.`

-Note

-Include first year of publication along with years in which additional copyrightable content was contributed to the project or file
+> ℹ **Note:** Include first year of publication along with years in which additional copyrightable content was contributed to the project or file

 or

-> Copyright The Health Project Contributors.
+`Copyright The Health Project Contributors.`

 ## Useful Links and Resources